Ragunan (Transjakarta): Building and layout

 After a three-month-long revitalisation works, the station reopened on 26 December 2022.
 The new station has a new design with more lights and new entrances.
 The new station is much bigger to facilitate new amenities, such as priority toilets, a prayer room, and a driver's room.
 The new western and middle exits are also step-free and lead directly to the Ragunan Zoo.
 The new station has eight bus bays.
 Five western bus bays, labelled A to E, are used for boarding, while the remaining three are used for arrivals.

-A new station structure was constructed at the northern end of the existing station prior to revitalisation, used solely for non-BRT services such as 5N and 6R (6R is no longer in operation).
+A new station structure was constructed at the northern end of the existing station prior to revitalisation, used solely for non-BRT services such as 5N and 6R (the latter is no longer in operation).
 It had three gates facing north, but another side platform was constructed on the southern side.
 They are now abandoned and no longer in use, but are not demolished.

 The following is the layout of Ragunan station based on the BRT services served, last updated on 4 July 2025: